 Here are some tips to help debunk the baby registry and manage expectations for it:

-My husband and I purchased the Owlet Baby Care Baby Monitor for our daughter because we thought it was a safe, obvious purchase to make for our daughter after seeing it advertised on television, and we thought what responsible parent would not want to buy it for their child to monitor their heart rate as he or she sleeps?
-After one night, we returned it (thank you, Target for your excellent return policy) because the monitor would not stay on our daughter’s foot.
+My husband and I purchased the Owlet Baby Care Baby Monitor for our daughter because we thought it was a safe, obvious purchase to make for our daughter after seeing it advertised on television, and we thought what responsible parent wouldn't want to buy it for their child to monitor their heart rate as he or she sleeps?
+After one night, we returned it (thank you, Target, for your excellent return policy) because the monitor wouldn't stay on our daughter’s foot.
 She hated it.
 To this day, she will take off anything on her feet.
 It’s impossible for her to wear socks for more than 10 seconds, which brings me to my next point:

 Your baby has preferences.
 I selected the cutest socks on my registry with ruffles and lace and everything nice.
 My daughter refuses to wear socks.
 And headbands.
 Your child is a little human being that has his or her own likes and dislikes.
-What some fancy department store registry may recommend for your child will not necessarily work for yours, and it is ok!
-Not buying so much clears up the likelihood for over cluttering your household and also allows you to save money.
+What some fancy department store registry may recommend for your child will not necessarily work for yours, and it's okay!
+Not buying so much clears up the likelihood of over-cluttering your household and also allows you to save money.
 Do you want a bunch of stuff that you won't even use?

-You have read all the product reviews about your ideal jog stroller on Amazon, but have you actually gone into a BuyBuy Baby or Target and tried it out?
+You have read all the product reviews about your ideal jogging stroller on Amazon, but have you actually gone into a BuyBuy Baby or Target and tried it out?
 Go and do it, but obviously before it gets too uncomfortable!
-What is durable and adjustable for one person might be too heavy and difficult to deal with for another person.
+What's durable and adjustable for one person might be too heavy and difficult to deal with for another person.
 If you get to go and take a test jog and actually see the products, you will have a much better idea of what you actually need for your unique family.

 While you can absolutely return items, make sure to buy things that your baby will grow into.
 Having a variety of sizes helps you prepare for when your baby outgrows his or her outfits.
-Also, your baby only needs so much tummy time equipment, so many rock and plays, and bouncers before he or she outgrows them within a few months.
+Also, your baby only needs so much tummy time equipment, so many rock-and-plays, and bouncers, before he or she outgrows them within a few months.